anaximeno/anaximeno/README.md

 # Sup :v:

-I am a student of the Computer Engineering course at the University of Cape Verde.
+I currently study the Computer Engineering course at the University of Cape Verde.
 I also study artificial intelligence and machine learning techniques, specializing in the areas of **Natural Language Processing** and **Automatic Speech Recognition** in my free time.

 ### :star2: Objectives